 MOTOR featuring MARTIN L GORE Man Made Machine

 MOTOR’s electro stomper ‘Man Made Machine’ features vocals by DEPECHE MODE’s Martin Gore in a collaboration that sounds not unlike a camp IGGY POP being backed by an angry GOLDFRAPP.
 In the absence of DM material in 2012, this has been a worthy substitute with Gore luring nervously over the duo’s brand of harder edged techno electro.
-Incidentally, the same titled parent album also features guest such as GARY NUMAN, BILLIE RAY MARTIN and NITZER EBB’s Doug McCarthy, brother of the original ‘Top Gear’ Stig!
+Incidentally, the same titled parent album also features guest such as GARY NUMAN and NITZER EBB’s Douglas J McCarthy.

-Available on the CD ‘Man Made Machine’ via CLR
+Available on the album ‘Man Made Machine’ via CLR

 THE MYSTIC UNDERGROUND Remember Me